Louisiana Tech Bulldogs and Lady Techsters: Tennis

 The women's tennis team is coached by Amanda Stone, who has led the program since 2016.
 On October 15, 2008, the Louisiana Tech Tennis Complex was christened with a Lady Techsters sweep of Grambling State in the inaugural match at the new facility.

 Track and field

 The men's and women's track and field teams are coached by Brian Johnson, who was hired in 2022.
 The Lady Techsters Indoor Track and Field team won WAC Championships in 2005, 2006, 2008, 2009, 2010, and 2011.
 The Lady Techsters Outdoor Track and Field team won seven straight WAC Championships from 2005 to 2011.

 Volleyball

-The women's volleyball team is coached by Adriano de Souza, who has been at Louisiana Tech since 2012.
+Women's volleyball is coached by Amber McCray and assisted by Jane Hays both who have been at Louisiana Tech since 2019.
 The Lady Techsters play their home matches at the Thomas Assembly Center.

 Former varsity sports

 Louisiana Tech formerly competed in men's boxing and men's tennis, but discontinued those sports.